Avaiga/taipy-doc/docs/knowledge_base/demos/movie_genre_selector.md

-Welcome to Taipy's Movie Genre Selector demo, where we unveil the exciting capabilities of our AI-powered platform.
-In this demo, we will explore the description and functionality of our Genre Selector demo, illustrating how you can easily leverage Taipy to explore and select movie genres.
+Welcome to Taipy's Movie Genre Selector demo, where we introduce the exciting features of our AI-powered platform.
+In this demonstration, we will provide an overview and explanation of how our Genre Selector demo works, showcasing how you can use Taipy to explore and choose movie genres effortlessly.

 # Understanding the Movie Genre Selector
 The Movie Genre Selector is a user-friendly tool that simplifies the process of discovering and